Neptune trojan

-Neptune trojans are bodies that orbit the Sun near one of the stable Lagrangian points of Neptune, similar to the trojans of other planets.
+Neptune trojans are small Solar System bodies that orbit the Sun near one of the stable Lagrangian points of Neptune, similar to the trojans of other planets.
 They therefore have approximately the same orbital period as Neptune and follow roughly the same orbital path.
-Thirty-one Neptune trojans are currently known, of which 27 orbit near the Sun–Neptune Lagrangian point 60° ahead of Neptune and four orbit near Neptune's region 60° behind Neptune.
+35 Neptune trojans are currently known, of which 28 orbit near the Sun–Neptune Lagrangian point 60° ahead of Neptune and 7 orbit near Neptune's region 60° behind Neptune.
 The Neptune trojans are termed 'trojans' by analogy with the Jupiter trojans.

 The discovery of in a high-inclination (>25°) orbit was significant, because it suggested a "thick" cloud of trojans (Jupiter trojans have inclinations up to 40°), which is indicative of freeze-in capture instead of in situ or collisional formation.
-It is suspected that large (radius ≈ 100 km) Neptune trojans could outnumber Jupiter trojans by an order of magnitude.
+It is suspected that large (radius ≈ 100 km) Neptune trojans could outnumber Jupiter trojans of that size by an order of magnitude.